 Another consequence of this phenomenon is an increase in "defensive medicine."
-Defensive medicine is defined as when "doctors order tests, procedures, or visits, or avoid high-risk patients or procedures, primarily (but not necessarily solely) to reduce their exposure to malpractice liability" and also as administering "precautionary treatments with minimal expected medical benefit out of fear of legal liability."14 elimination of defensive medicine would allow millions of Americans to obtain health insurance.
-Moreover, the deaths and premature productivity due to reduced access to health care from liability-driven rising health care expenditures could be reduced.
+Defensive medicine is defined as when "doctors order tests, procedures, or visits, or avoid high-risk patients or procedures, primarily (but not necessarily solely) to reduce their exposure to malpractice liability" and also as administering "precautionary treatments with minimal expected medical benefit out of fear of legal liability."

+Many of these tests are quite costly (in addition to other issues such as patients incurring needless pain or inconvenience).
+The savings from the reduction or elimination of defensive medicine would allow millions of Americans to obtain health insurance.
+Moreover, the premature deaths and lost productivity due to reduced access to health care from liability-driven rising health care expenditures could be reduced.
 In addition, the supply of doctors tends to be restricted by the higher risk and costs associated with an excessive system, thus further reducing access to health care.
 In a 2008 study, The Perryman Group found that, after accounting for other factors, malpractice reforms in Texas led to a statistically significant increase in licensed physicians.
-15